-Most kids sleeping bags that you’ll find at a big box retailer are rated to 40 degrees and above.
+Most kids sleeping bags that you’ll find at a big box retailer like, Walmarts camping section, are rated to 40 degrees and above.
 These sleeping bags for kids are best reserved for backyard campouts, slumber parties, or camping in really hot weather.

 Different Sleeping Bag Styles

 There are a few different sleeping bag styles out there, and the one which your kid prefers will widely depend on how active they are when they sleep, and how easily they get cold.

 Rectangular sleeping bags are exactly as their name implies—they are the shape of a rectangle.
 These sleeping bags for kids are generally roomier and allow for your child to move around in their sleep.
 Rectangular bags don’t usually have a hood and provide slightly less insulation than the other types as the top generally has a wide opening.

 The mummy-style sleeping bag has a tight fit.
 Generally, your child will not be able to roll over without rolling the entire sleeping bag.
 This style of sleeping bag for kids usually comes with a hood and generally keeps better insulated against freezing temperatures.
 These sleeping bags also tend to weigh less than their rectangular counterparts.